gazebosim/gz-msgs/README.md

-# Ignition Messages: Protobuf messages and functions for robot applications
+# Gazebo Messages: Protobuf messages and functions for robot applications

 **Maintainer:** caguero AT openrobotics DOT org